-- (1) Except as provided in subsection (c), this section applies to any person who either sells a stationary CI engine, offers a stationary CI engine for sale, leases a stationary CI engine, or purchases a stationary CI engine for use in California. - (2) Except as provided in subsection (c), this section applies to any person who owns or operates a stationary CI engine in California with a rated brake horsepower greater than 50 (>50 bhp). - (3) No later than 120 days after the approval of this section by the Office of Administrative Law, each air pollution control and air quality management district (district) shall: - (A) implement and enforce the requirements of this section; or - (B) propose its own ATCM to reduce diesel PM from stationary diesel-fueled CI engines as provided in Health and Safety Code section 39666(d).
+- (4a)Except as provided in subsection (c)93115.3, this sectionATCM applies to any person who either sells a stationary CI engine, offers a stationary CI engine for sale, leases a stationary CI engine, or purchases a stationary CI engine for use in California. unless such engine is: - (1) a portable CI engine, - (2) a CI engine used to provide motive power,

+- (3) an auxiliary CI engine used on a marine vessel, or - (4) an agricultural wind machine as defined in section 93115.4. - (2b) Except as provided in subsections (c)93115.3 and 93115.9, this sectionATCM applies to any person who owns or operates a stationary CI engine in California with a rated brake horsepower greater than 50 (>50 bhp). - (3) No later than 120 days after the approval of this section by the Office of Administrative Law, each air pollution control and air quality management district (district) shall: - (A) implement and enforce the requirements of this section; or - (B) propose its own ATCM to reduce diesel PM from stationary diesel-fueled Clengines as provided in Health and Safety Code section 39666(d).